 Here are my key takeaways:

-• It’s available unflavored or in chocolate or vanilla.
-The flavored versions taste great, but they contain guar gum and sunflower lecithin, which can cause digestive issues in some people with sensitivities.
+- It’s available unflavored, or in chocolate or vanilla.
+The flavored versions taste great, and as of late 2024, they no longer contain guar gum and sunflower lecithin (which can cause digestive issues in some people with sensitivities).

 As you may have read in some of my other articles, I’m a huge fan of beef protein (including beef protein powder) because it’s relatively easy to digest.
 Most importantly, it mimics my regular diet, which relies heavily on grass-fed beef as the primary source of protein.